Download free blank invoice template. Start from scratch with a clean, professional format in PDF, Word, Excel or Google Docs.

 Google Docs works entirely in your browser, free, with no Microsoft Office required.
 You can share the document for collaborative editing (useful if you have an assistant handling your billing).
 Export to PDF with one click.
 Ideal for:

-When you open a blank invoice template, here's what goes in each section:
+When you open a blank invoice template, here's what goes in each section.
+The SBA's guide to billing and invoices for small businesses provides additional context on structuring professional invoices for clients.

 Your full legal name (or business name), address, phone number, and email.
 If you have an EIN, include it — many businesses prefer it for their records.